mili-tan/ArashiDNS.Aoi/README.md

 ### Google DNS over HTTPS Json API

 When the `ct` parameter's application is not `dns-message` , and with a valid `name` parameter.
 ArashiDNS.Aoi provides [Google JSON API for DNS over HTTPS (DoH)](https://developers.google.com/speed/public-dns/docs/doh/json) compatible protocol.
-Parameters are the same, But `cd` , `do` , `random_padding` are not be implemented, they will be ignored.
+Parameters are the same, But `cd` , `do` , `random_padding` are not implemented, they will be ignored.

 ### IETF RFC-8484 DNS over HTTPS